 The impact on the Georgians served and empowered by our Chapter is compelling, reaching new patients and communities in 120 counties of the 159 in Georgia.
 Our footprint is far greater than our small fiscal budget and staff.
 This fall, and in 2017, we will host 12 educational programs.
 In the past 10 years, we have held 68 programs.
 The Georgia Chapter is a lifeline and a voice of hope for the 55,000 Georgians living with lupus.

-Our dedicated Chapter Boards include fifty-five rheumatologists and other specialists who serve on our expanded and engaged Medical Advisory Board, the largest in the LFA network.
-These physicians donate their time and expertise at our statewide education programs, share our resources with their patients, and support our events.
+Ninety percent of every dollar donated stays in Georgia to fund our programs, resources and advocacy.
+We also support the National Lupus Foundation of America’s funding and advocating for lupus research.
+Fifty-seven rheumatologists and other specialists serve on our expanded and engaged Medical Advisory Board, the largest in the national network.
+These physicians donate their time and expertise at our statewide education programs, share our resources with their patients and support our events.

+fighting lupus!
 Our very best wishes for the Holiday Season and the New Year.
 Thank you!